“Berlin: Local Development Plan for “Spandauer Ufer” Quarter Approved”

 Analogously, the building façades pick up on the urban context and directly reference the borough of Spandau, its historic core and the Citadel: colours, materials and the variation of depths and ledges are reinterpreted in modern ways in the SPANDAUER UFER buildings.

-FROM THE “GREEN LOUNGE” ON THE QUARTER’S SQUARE TO THE RIVERSIDE BALCONY AND ALL THE WAY TO THE PROMENADE, you will find intense greening with plenty of trees and shrubs everywhere on the grounds of SPANDAUER UFER.
+you will find intense greening with plenty of trees and shrubs everywhere on the grounds of SPANDAUER UFER.

 The site is being turned into an urban sanctuary for relaxing, working out and just taking it easy.